taetscher/ICARUS/README.md

 ##RESULTS

-Here are the results I got from running ICARUSv2 on Tweets from May 12 to June 12 2019.
+Here are the results I got from running ICARUSv2 on tweets from May 12 to June 12 2019.
 First, here is a map of all the tweets that were analysed:

 ![harvests](imageClassification/RESULTS/mapping/map_harvests.png)